-BE HONEST, IF YOU’RE CONFUSED AS OTHERS ON YOUR LIFE INSURANCE OPTIONS — YOU’RE IN THE RIGHT PLACE!
+IF YOU’RE CONFUSED ABOUT TERM LIFE INSURANCE — YOU’RE IN THE RIGHT PLACE!

 term life in·sur·ance